-Two of the cyclone characteristics (Fig. 4a,e) show strong trends in the 20th and 21st century and thus are influenced by GHG forcing: the cumulative cyclone presence and the cyclone-related precipitation.
+Two of the cyclone characteristics (Fig. 4a, e) show strong trends in the 20th and 21st centuries and thus are influenced by GHG forcing: the cumulative cyclone presence and the cyclone-related precipitation.
 In contrast, the wind intensity measured by either central pressure or cyclone depth shows no significant trend in the 21st century (Fig. 4c).
-In the following, we discuss the behavior in the 21st century of the cyclone depth measure and cumulative cyclone presence with respect to trends of temperature, mean precipitation, and cyclone frequency in order to assess potential processes for GHG induced changes in cyclone characteristics.
+In the following, we discuss the behavior in the 21st century of the cyclone depth measure and cumulative cyclone presence with respect to trends of temperature, mean precipitation and cyclone frequency in order to assess potential processes for GHG-induced changes in cyclone characteristics.
 For the trend in cyclone-related precipitation, the relevance of thermodynamic processes is investigated by assessing the Clausius-Clapeyron relation.

-The temperature trends shown in Fig. 7a are in line with the patterns assessed in IPCC (2013), suggesting a strong warming of the polar areas due to polar amplification.
+The temperature trends shown in Fig. 7a are in line with the patterns assessed in the Intergovernmental Panel on Climate Change 2013 report (IPCC, 2013), suggesting a strong warming of the polar areas due to polar amplification.
 Additionally, a stronger positive temperature trend is found over land than over ocean due to the difference in heat capacity.
-In the central North Atlantic no significant warming is found, again in line with IPCC (2013).
+In the central North Atlantic, no significant warming is found, again in line with IPCC (2013).
 The latter is related to changes in the ocean circulation, i.e., a weakening of the AMOC as projected by most of the comprehensive climate models.
 These different trends lead to a change in horizontal surface temperature gradients, which is a prerequisite for baroclinicity and thus cyclone development and enhancement.
 In particular, the contrast between the North Atlantic and Scandinavia is enhanced, a feature also found in the correlation pattern of extreme cyclone depth with temperature in the period 850 to 1850 (Fig. 5a).
 If similar processes worked for decadal variations in the Common Era and the future, we would expect to see a positive trend in extreme cyclone depth, which is not the case in Fig. 4c.
 Thus, we hypothesize that other processes such as increased static stability (Raible et al., 2010) and the overall decreased low-level meridional temperature gradient - both reducing cyclones and wind-related intensity - compensate for the locally increased baroclinicity near Scandinavia.

-Mean precipitation trends also resemble the results presented in the latest IPCC assessment (IPCC, 2013) showing a negative trend over the Mediterranean and a wetting in high latitudes (Fig. 7b; Santos et al., 2016).
-This is a first hint that cyclones are redistributed in the future as most of the precipitation in winter in the mid-latitudes originate from cyclones.
-Fig. 7c shows the cyclone frequency trend pattern for the 21st century with significant negative trends mainly over the Mediterranean and partly over the central North Atlantic.
+Mean precipitation trends also resemble the results presented in the latest IPCC assessment (IPCC, 2013), showing a negative trend over the Mediterranean and a wetting in high latitudes (Fig. 7b; Santos et al., 2016).
+This is a first hint that cyclones are redistributed in the future, as most of the precipitation in winter in the midlatitudes originates from cyclones.
+Figure 7c shows the cyclone frequency trend pattern for the 21st century with significant negative trends mainly over the Mediterranean and partly over the central North Atlantic.
 This pattern resembles the precipitation trends and illustrates the connection between cyclone occurrence and precipitation.
 As we find a reduction of 12.5 % in the cumulative cyclone presence over the entire region (Fig. 4a), the reduction over the Mediterranean and the central North Atlantic cannot be compensated by the positive trends found over Scandinavia and the Hudson Bay (note that only a small part of the Hudson Bay is included in the area (Fig. 2) of the indices).
-Again the signals over the Mediterranean resemble earlier findings obtained with different models (e.g., Lionello and Giorgi, 2007; Raible et al., 2010).
-In these studies, enhanced static stability together with enhanced stationary wave activity are the main reasons 405 for reduced cyclone activity over the Mediterranean.
+Again, the signals over the Mediterranean resemble earlier findings obtained with different models (e.g., Lionello and Giorgi, 2007; Raible et al., 2010).
+In these studies, enhanced static stability together with enhanced stationary wave activity are the main reasons for reduced cyclone activity over the Mediterranean.

-The most striking trend of the cyclone characteristics in Fig. 4 is the positive trend of extreme cyclone-related precipitation in the 20th and 21st century, similar to findings of Zappa et al. (2013).
-The trend pattern of temperature (Fig. 7b) suggests an overall warming, and thus the capability of the air to hold moisture is strongly increased in the 21st century.
+The most striking trend of the cyclone characteristics in Fig. 4 is the positive trend of extreme cyclone-related precipitation in the 20th and 21st centuries, similar to findings of Zappa et al. (2013).
+The trend pattern of temperature